AncientLich/wmlxgettext-unoff/docs/source/srcdoc/machine.rst

     * Boxes/Ellipses:
        * green -> always-run states (green arrow rule applied)
        * orange -> used for "Next State", for a better look
-       * red -> LuaStr10 and LuaStr20 are recursive states.
-They can go back
+       * red (LuaStr10 and LuaStr20): LuaStr10 and LuaStr20 are recursive
-         to theirself, until the end of the multi-line string is matched (when the multi-line string ends, *'lua_idle'* state will be reached) (no arrow rule: all arrows are black)
+         standard states.
+They can go back to theirself, until the end of the multi-line string is matched
+         (when the multi-line string ends, *'lua_idle'* state will be reached) (no arrow rule: all arrows are black)
+       * red (LuaStr30): LuaStr30 is indeed an always-run state, but it acts like a recursive standard state.
+The regular expression evaluation is moved in the run() function since the regexp rule is calculated on runtime.
+         If the regexp doesn't match (current line of code does not end the multiline string) than LuaStr30 comes back to itself (recursive state).
+If the regexp does match, the multi-line string finished, and LuaStr30 goes to LuaIdleState.
        * grey -> standard states (black, blue and dotted blue arrow rules applied)
        * purple (ellipse) -> LuaStr30 can find (or not) the ``]==]`` symbol.